hbsagen/Rancilio-Silvia-Arduino-PID/README.md

 3 - 40A SSR Relay
 4 - 230V USB charger (Apple)
 5 - LED with a resistor replaces the "ready" lamp
 6 - A few new wires
+7 - Ampmeter
+8 - 4 digit display

 <ins>Working priciple:</ins>